HoTT/HoTT-2019/programme.md

 A modality is a way to change what it means to identify two terms of a type.
 The n-truncation modality asks for an identification to only contain n homotopical dimensions of information, while the shape modality of Shulman's Cohesive HoTT allows us to identify points by giving a continuous path between them .
 In this talk, we will see functions through the modal prism.
 There are many notions of function associated to a modality in use: modally truncated, modally connected, modally etale, modal covering.
 To these we will add the notions of a modal fibration and a modally constant family, and organize them all into a single diagram: the modal prism.

 We will then see how these notions can be used to do algebraic topology in Real Cohesive HoTT.
-As an example, we will calculate the homotopy type of the topological circle { (x,y) &in; R^2 ❘ x^2 + y^2 = 1} without first expressing it as a higher inductive type.
+As an example, we will calculate the homotopy type of the topological circle { (x,y) ∈ R^2 ❘ x^2 + y^2 = 1} without first expressing it as a higher inductive type.

 #### Paige North: Towards a Higher Structure Identity Principle - a progress report